-Polly Nash is Joint Course Leader for BA (Hons) Film Practice
+Polly Nash is Joint Course Leader for BA (Hons) Film Practice at London College of Communication.

 Polly has been working in film and television since 1988 when she started working with Steel Bank Film Co-op in Sheffield on a Channel 4 feature film, Crimestrike.